RamKromberg/pdfScale.sh_is_lossy/README.md

 ![sample.png](sample.png?raw=true "sample.png")

-We convert to pdf with img2pdf and, dump using pdfimages and compare with magick:
+We convert to pdf with img2pdf, dump using pdfimages and compare with magick:

 ![sample1.pdf](sample1.pdf?raw=true "sample1.pdf")